whitneyburton/portfolios/students/1605/nicole-marino/20160716-nicole-marino-m1.markdown

 * Cleaned Every Friday
 * Always tried to pick up dishes and other miscellaneous things around turing to upkeep the general cleanliness of Turing.
 * Always tried to help my fellow students when possible.
-* Contributed insightful points during gear up to move the coversation along.
+* Contributed insightful points during gear up to move the conversation along.

+### Final Thoughts:
+I think I should pass because I've shown a great understanding of ruby concepts and do not feel like I am struggling to understand the lessons.
+I have a solid foundation when it comes to the algorithms and logic behind the code.
+Although there were a few hiccups in my progress, I consistently show hard work and dedications, and the issues I have to work on are not an issue of a lack of understanding, but rather fixable solutions that will not affect me if I am passed on to mod2.
+I don't view these hiccups and a lack of understanding, but rather something I can push through during my time here at Turing.

 ## Review